The U.S. Will Registry Named Logo

 What Documents Should You Include in an Estate Plan?

-In addition to a will, there are several other legal documents that should be included in an estate plan.
+In addition to a will, several other legal documents should be included in an estate plan.
 These include:

 1. Power of Attorney: A power of attorney allows you to designate someone to make financial and legal decisions on your behalf if you become incapacitated or unable to make decisions for yourself.